 Manitoba Horse Council A Partnership in Training & Certification

-Manitoba Horse Council (MHC) is partnering with Equine Guelph to provide our members short, easily-accessible training programs so you can stay up-to-date on the latest information on equine care and welfare.
-This partnership enables the MHC to offer continuing education and certification opportunities for our members – athletes, coaches, officials, recreational riders/drivers, facility owners and professional equine care-givers.
-Sign up for these upcoming 2017 / 2018 short courses:
+Manitoba Horse Council (MHC) has partnered with Equine Guelph to provide short, easily-accessible training programs for its members so you can stay up-to-date on the latest information on equine care and welfare.
+Sign up for these upcoming short courses:

 Manitoba Horse Council Benefits